learn-academy-2022-foxtrot/week-1-assessment-acamberos1/interview-questions.md

 4. Compare and contrast arrays and strings.

-Your answer: arrays are lists that hold values, strings are usually stored list and arent recorded their value position like arrays are and have less data types than arrays
+Your answer: arrays are lists that hold values, strings are usually stored list and arent recorded their value position like arrays are and have less data types than arrays. strings are a kind of data type that is usually used to hold sentences or single words which can still be useful and used across many different platforms.

-Researched answer:
+Researched answer:  array and strings have a few things in common. arrays can contain strings as their data type and can also hold various data types along with strings.
+Strings can be made from split up arrays that have turned into strings from the split functions.
+String is still only one data type and cant hold as many different kinds of values as  an array.

 5. Give a brief description of proper pair programming techniques.
 What are the roles of each person?

-Your answer: navigator tells the driver what to type in the code and check for any errors the driver usually types the code for the duo.
+Your answer: navigator tells the driver what to type in the code and check for any errors whether it is syntax or a logic error where the right function was used at the wrong time or they misspelled or misplaced a bracket of some sort. the driver usually types the code for the duo.

 Researched answer: the navigator reviews and plans code while the driver writes it out in an effort to frugally use time to code without impacting code quality.
+Many companies encourage this to help double check the code for syntax erros

 ## Looking Ahead: Terms for Next Week